katriellucas/lecarde-2/README.md

 `ADDED` - Availability of mapping function keys to joypad's 11th and 12th buttons.
 (Aceearly1993)
 `ADDED` - Availability of exiting the game without involving of mouse input.
 (Aceearly1993)
 `ADDED` - Availability of saving the current situation of anti-aliasing settings.
 (Aceearly1993)
+`FIXED` - One instance at equipment screen that will cause confusions on Switch controller.
+(Aceearly1993)
 `CHANGED` - The term "DEFAULT CONTROLS" to "CONTROL CONFIG" in control setting screen.
 (Aceearly1993)
 `CHANGED` - Priority of attack event in the [move up/down on rope>attack] event string to be roughly the same as Christopher's in Belmont's Revenge.
 (Aceearly1993)
 `CHANGED` - Now you can cancel the delay after a sword swing while crouching (by holding left or right), roughly resembles